RedisLabs/redislabs-docs/content/kubernetes/security/manage-rec-credentials.md

 The credentials can be used to access the Redis Enterprise admin console or the API.
 Connectivity must be configured to the REC [pods](https://kubernetes.io/docs/concepts/workloads/pods/) using an appropriate service (or port forwarding).

-1. Inspect the random username and password created by the operator during creation, use the `kubectl get secret` command.
+1. Inspect the random username and password created by the operator during creation with the `kubectl get secret` command.

     ```sh
     kubectl get secret rec -o jsonpath='{.data}'